The Lost Symbol (TV series): Casting

 In March 2020 it was announced that Ashley Zukerman had been cast to portray Robert Langdon.
 In June 2020 it was announced that Valorie Curry and Eddie Izzard had been cast as Katherine and Peter Solomon.
 A few days later additional cast members were announced, Sumalee Montano as Sato, Rick Gonzalez as Nunez and Beau Knapp as Mal'akh.
 In June 2021, Raoul Bhaneja, Sammi Rotibi, and Keenan Jolliff were cast in recurring roles.

 Filming

 Principal photography for the first season of the series began on June 14, 2021, in Toronto, Ontario and concluded on October 20, 2021.

 Release

 The series premiered on September 16, 2021, on Peacock.
 A collection of six posters, each featuring one of the main cast of the show, was released the day before the premiere.
 In India, the series was picked by Voot for streaming.
-In Hong Kong, TVB has carried the series for myTV Super, premiered simultaneously within the US broadcast.

-NBC also scheduled to broadcast the pilot episode on its network on November 8, making it the first Peacock original to get aired network release as well.
+In Hong Kong, TVB has carried the series for myTV Super, premiering simultaneously with the US broadcast.
+NBC also scheduled to broadcast the pilot episode on its network on November 8, making it the first Peacock original to be aired on the network as well.